mathlover3/BoplMapMaker/Lua Api Docs.md

 none Player.SetMass(number NewValue)
 none Player.AddForce(number ForceX, number ForceY)

-gets the ability in that slot. valid indexs are 1, 2 and 3. string Player.GetAbility(number index)
+gets the ability in that slot. valid indexs are 1, 2 and 3. ability slots are in the order of left, right, middle. string Player.GetAbility(number index)

 sets the ability in that slot. valid indexs are 1, 2 and 3. valid abilitys are {"Roll", "Dash", "Grenade", "Bow", "Engine", "Blink", "Gust", "Grow", "Rock", "Missle", "Spike", "TimeStop", "SmokeGrenade", "Platform", "Revive", "Shrink", "BlackHole", "Invisibility", "Meteor", "Macho", "Push", "Tesla", "Mine", "Teleport", "Drill", "Grapple", "Beam"}
-if there is 1 ability it will ignore index and add it to the player. same for if theres 2 abilitys. void Player.SetAbility(number index, string ability, bool PlayAbilityPickupSound)
+if there is 1 ability it will ignore index and add it to the player. same for if theres 2 abilitys. this is due to how the game works. abilitys that are added also have there cooldowns reset void Player.SetAbility(number index, string ability, bool PlayAbilityPickupSound)

+number Player.GetAbilityCount()

+returns 1,000,000 if theres no ability in that slot. if theres a ability in the slot it returns the time remaining of the cooldown. may be negitive if the ability is ready number Player.GetAbilityCooldownRemaining(number index)

+sets the cooldown remaining for the ability in that slot. does nothing if theres no ability in the slot none Player.SetAbilityCooldownRemaining(number index, number NewRemainingCooldown)

+returns true if the player is currently disappeared from blink bool IsDisappeared()

 returns "Player"
 string Player.GetClassType()